HoangPham6337/cvpr18-inaturalist-transfer/README.md

 ### Objectives
 - Fine-tuned the model on a regional species subset
-- Implement an 'Other' classification for unrecognized species
+- Implement an 'Other' classification for non-dominant species
 - Optimize the `logits` layer (final characterization) layer to improve inference performance
 - Analyze the feature maps of the model if fine-tuning proves insufficient
 - Improve real-time performance & efficiency of classification models